 In order to meet ADA accessibility guidelines, fixed route buses and ADA Paratransit vehicles, are required to accommodate a wheelchair or scooter that measures up to 30-inches wide and 48-inches long and weighs less than 600 pounds when occupied.
-Mobility devices that fall within these ranges are referred to as “common” wheelchairs in the ADA.
+Mobility devices that fall within these ranges are referred to as “common” wheelchairs under the ADA.
 Vehicles must also have sufficient maneuvering space to allow a “common” wheelchair to reach the securement area.